AhmedTuwaiq/DomVisualizer/README.md

 - Display node outer html
 - Export Visualization to png
 - Ability to add nodes
-- Ability to move nodes with children
+- Ability to move nodes with its children

 <br>
 <br>